phlippieb/dotfiles/readme.md

 brew install rcm
 ```

-TODO add a quick and dirty rcm tutorial here.
+### Using rcm

+Once installed, cd into this directory, then run `rcup` to symlink the dotfiles into your home dir.

 ## Syncing up:

-After your dotfiles have been symlinked, any changes you make in your home dir will really be made in this repo.
-So you can sync them back up to github by simply cd-ing to the .dotfiles directory, and then git-committing-and-pushing.
+After your dotfiles have been symlinked, any changes you make in your home dir will actually be made in this repo.
+So you can sync them back up to github by simply cd-ing to the .dotfiles directory, and then committing and pushing your changes.